Robo.ai Subsidiary Neurovia AI Debuts in the International Exhibition for National Security and Resilience Abu Dhabi 2026

 About Neurovia AI Limited

-Neurovia AI (www.neuroviaai.ae) provides AI data processing and visual infrastructure through its NeuroStream™ platform.
+Neurovia AI , a wholly-owned subsidiary of Nasdaq-listed Robo.ai Inc. (NASDAQ: AIIO), provides AI data processing and visual infrastructure through its NeuroStream™ platform.
 Dedicated to transitioning visual data from human viewing to machine understanding, the company utilizes AI-native compression and edge computing to address data bottlenecks in Physical AI.
 Its technology serves autonomous driving, smart cities, and intelligent manufacturing, providing a foundational layer for global machine perception and collaboration.

-This press release contains forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995.
-Actual results may differ from expectations; for further details, please refer to the documents the company has filed with the U.S. Securities and Exchange Commission.
+This release contains forward-looking statements under the Private Securities Litigation Reform Act of 1995; actual results may differ materially as detailed in our SEC filings.

 Media Contacts